Orlando Schools with Teaching Degrees

 The Master of Education (M.Ed.) program requires 30 credit hours of course work.
 Some of the required courses focus on classroom teaching and technology for educators.
 This program offers thesis and non-thesis options.

 The Doctor of Education (Ed.D.) program is for current educators who would like to teach at the postsecondary level or become school district administrators.
 The courses discuss evaluation and measurement, curriculum theory and educational statistics.

-Stetson University is a private, 4-year institution that enrolls close to 4,000 students a year.
-The school was founded in 1883 and its main campus is considered a historic location.
+Stetson University is a private, 4-year institution that enrolls over 4,000 students a year.
 Students can find education and teaching programs through Stetson's Department of Teacher Education.

 Bachelor of Arts in Elementary Education

 Undergraduate majors in elementary education will also earn an English as a Second Language (ESOL) endorsement.
 In addition to the general education credits required for a bachelor's degree, students will take courses that focus on topics like educational psychology, language arts and children's literature, and assessment and evaluation of learning, among other things.
 The program requires students to complete field experiences and a full-time internship.